Jazzy, Bright, Beautiful Music

 Over the years, Littlest Big Band has become a favorite performer of American Standards music, regularly playing more than 200 shows a year since 2012.
 Message Lynn today to schedule the duo for your events!

-Reduced fees are offered to facilities and venues able to book multiple shows through the year, or who can book two or more shows in the same community on the same day.
+As hard as it might be to believe, we lower our prices even more for communities and venues able to book multiple shows through the year, or who can book two or more shows in the same community on the same day.

-And if a solo show is more to your liking, Bob performs a singles show of the same great music for a reduced fee.
+And if even more savings is more to your liking, Bob performs a solo show of the same great music for a reduced fee.

 LIVE STREAM SHOWS: Using the technology of your community's big screen HDMI-compatible television and an HDMI-compatible computer, Littlest Big Band can perform a live, interactive show onto your group's television screen, almost as if we were in the room!
 We can even include live conversations with audience members.
 Learn More!